Rpirayesh/ML-CFD/README.md

 # ML-CFD
-Here is the Abstract and title of the paper Verification and validation of optimal self-supervised physics-informed neural

-network for heat transfer in miniature heat sinks
+Here is the Abstract and title of the paper Verification and validation of optimal self-supervised physics-informed neural network for heat transfer in miniature heat sinks
-Reza Pirayeshshirazinezhad1

-, Mahyar Pourghasemi3

-, Nima Fathi1,2*
-1Department of Marine Engineering Technology, Texas A&M University, Galveston, TX 77553 2Department of J. Mike Walker’66 Mechanical Engineering, Texas A&M University, College Station, TX 77840 3Department of Mechanical Engineering, Western New England University, Springfield, MA 01119

 Abstract
 A surrogate model is developed to predict the convective heat transfer coefficient of liquid sodium